sallmamostaffa/Amazon-web-scraper/README.md

 This repository contains a Python-based web scraper that extracts product names and their prices from e-commerce websites.
 The scraped data is used for price analysis and tracking competitive prices for informed business decisions.

-This project was developed as part of my **Commercial Development (Data Science) Internship** at **Nestlé Waters Egypt**, where it was utilized to monitor competitor product pricing, helping to inform and refine our pricing strategy.
+This project was developed as part of my **Data Science Internship as part of the Commercial Development team** at **Nestlé Waters Egypt**, where it was utilized to monitor competitor product pricing, helping to inform and refine our pricing strategy.

 ## Features
 - **Web scraping**: Extract product names and prices from specified e-commerce websites.